AvanzaBank/astrix/doc/tutorial/part2.md

 ```

-1. The BEAN_REBIND_ATTEMPT_INTERVAL determines how often Astrix will attempt to bind a given bean (millis).
+1. The `BEAN_REBIND_ATTEMPT_INTERVAL` determines how often Astrix will attempt to bind a given bean (millis).
-2. The ASTRIX_CONFIG_URI provides a service-like uri to the external configuration source, in this case an instance of AstrixSettings.
+2. The `ASTRIX_CONFIG_URI` is a service-like uri to the external configuration source, in this case an instance of `AstrixSettings`.
-3. Since the LunchSuggester uses LunchRestaurantFinder in background but currently configuration doesn't not contain a 'restarurantFinderUri'it will be in state UNBOUND
+3. Since the `LunchSuggester` uses `LunchRestaurantFinder` in background but currently configuration doesn't not contain a `"restarurantFinderUri"` it will be in state `UNBOUND`
-4. Register a mock instance for LunchRestaurantFinder in the direct-component
+4. Register a mock instance for `LunchRestaurantFinder` in the direct-component
-5. Add restaurantFinderUri entry to configuration pointing to the mock
+5. Add `"restaurantFinderUri"` entry to configuration pointing to the mock
 6. Astrix allows us to wait for a bean to be bound.
 Note that we are waiting for a Library.
-Astrix is clever and detects that the library uses the LunchRestaurantFinder and therefore waits until the LunchRestaurantFinder is bound
+Astrix is clever and detects that the library uses the `LunchRestaurantFinder` and therefore waits until the `LunchRestaurantFinder` is bound
-7. Invoke the `LunchSuggester` library, which in turn `LunchRestaurantFinder` service which will be BOUND at this time.
+7. Invoke the `LunchSuggester` library, which in turn invokes the `LunchRestaurantFinder` service which will be `BOUND` at this time.